Crinklewott/diape.red/_posts/2017-07-10-Arsenal-Tier-Emacs-Writable-Dired.md

 ![The bottom line shows you can edit!](/assets/Dired2.png "Uh oh")

-After that, you can edit the folder as if it is a text file, using whatever style of editing you prefer.
+After that, you can edit the folder as if it were a text file, using whatever style of editing you prefer.
 When you are done, you can save your changes to the folder by simply saving the buffer as if it were a normal text file--or by hitting `C-c C-c` like the text at the bottom